iemejia/streamingcolombia/README.md

     livestreamer http://new.livestream.com/accounts/4239881/events/2169976/ best

-You can replace best for different quality or worst if your connection is too slow.
+You can replace the last word *best* for *worst* if your connection is too slow.

 ## Stream capture